 y, a ‘template raster’ object defining the extent, resolution and CRS of the output.

 The geographic resolution of the input raster has a major impact on the results: if it is too low (cell size is too large), the result may miss the full geographic variability of the vector data; if it is too high, computational times may be excessive.

 There are no simple rules to follow when deciding an appropriate geographic resolution, which is heavily dependent on the intended use of the results.

-Often the target resolution is imposed on the user, for example when the output of rasterization needs to be aligned to the existing raster.
+Often the target resolution is imposed on the user, for example when the output of rasterization needs to be aligned to some other existing raster.

 To demonstrate rasterization in action, we will use a template raster that has the same extent and CRS as the input vector data

 cycle_hire_osm_projected (a dataset on cycle hire points in London is illustrated in Figure 6.5(A)) and spatial resolution of 1000 meters:

 cycle_hire_osm = spData::cycle_hire_osm cycle_hire_osm_projected = st_transform(cycle_hire_osm, "EPSG:27700") raster_template = rast(ext(cycle_hire_osm_projected), resolution = 1000, crs = st_crs(cycle_hire_osm_projected)$wkt)

 Rasterization is a very flexible operation: the results depend not only on the nature of the template raster, but also on the type of input vector (e.g., points, polygons) and a variety of arguments taken by the